Learn how to easily build DIY garage cabinets for a garage wall that provide extra storage space!

 A 1/4″ backing board can be used to cover the back boards with pocket holes if desired.
-We did this for our DIY wall cabinets in our laundry room, but since these are just DIY garage storage cabinets I didn’t bother to do it.
+We did this for our DIY wall cabinets in our laundry room and our DIY office storage cabinets, but since these are just DIY garage storage cabinets I didn’t bother to do it.

 You could also install the pocket holes facing the wall side too if you don’t want to see them!